AbbVie raises full-year profit forecast as Humira fuels sales beat

-Healthcare & PharmaceuticalsAbbVie raises full-year profit forecast as Humira fuels sales beat

-AbbVie Inc (ABBV.N) beat Wall Street estimates for first-quarter revenue on Friday and raised its full-year profit forecast, helped by demand for blockbuster rheumatoid arthritis drug Humira and newer treatments such as psoriasis treatment Skyrizi.
+April 30 (Reuters) - AbbVie Inc beat Wall Street estimates for first-quarter revenue on Friday and raised its full-year profit forecast, helped by demand for blockbuster rheumatoid arthritis drug Humira and newer treatments such as psoriasis treatment Skyrizi.

 Humira sales rose 3.5% to $4.87 billion, beating expectations of $4.78 billion.
 Sales, however, fell 8.3% in markets outside the United States due to rising competition, especially in Europe.